makeworld-the-better-one/fmrl/spec.md

 Clients MUST accept these kinds of strings for following or viewing users, and MUST NOT accept other methods.

+Servers never have to deal with these kinds of strings.

 ## User Data

 "User data" is all the information needed to display a full status for that user.
 It's encoded in JSON.
 Every part of the the API sends out this kind of data, whether on its own for one user, or in an array, etc.